Release-Candidate/vscode-ocaml-alcotest-test-adapter/README.md

 ### Drawbacks

 - needs dune
-- you need to run a test to discover changes or new test cases
 - test case names are truncated by the Alcotest test runners
 - the assumption is that all test cases of a test are contained in the same source file
 - the name of the tests is searched for in source files, so the source's location can be off from the real definition